sushant-joshi/sushant-joshi/README.md

 ![Hi](header.png)

+## About me

 - I am an experienced Software Engineer and Technical Leader working in Personalization and Recommender Systems Space.
-- Top Skills: Java, Python, Hadoop, Hive, Cassandra, Spark, Spring, Kubernetes, TensorFlow, GCP, A/B Testing, Personalization Algorithms, Data Pipelines, CI/CD
+- Top Skills: Java, Python, Hadoop, Hive, Cassandra, Spark, Spring, Kubernetes, TensorFlow, GCP, A/B Testing, Personalization Algorithms, Data Pipelines
 - 15+ years of experience delivering innovative solutions in large-scale distributed systems, big data, and machine learning environments.
 - Proven track record of leading engineering teams, optimizing system performance, and driving significant business impact.

+---

+## Projects
 Below is a list of recent academic projects I have worked on.

+---
-- HealthLens AI
+### HealthLens AI
   - Description: Developed a computer vision model for detecting glaucoma from fundus photographs using Vision Transformers, achieving 90% accuracy.
   - In collaboration with Amit Arora, Arindam Sett and Malay Patel
   - Accomplishments: